-Based in Stone Mountain, Georgia they perform for highland games, festivals, parades, kirkin' o' the tartan celebrations, steeplechases, corporate and other important events.
+Based in the Atlanta area.
+They perform for highland games, festivals, parades, kirkin' o' the tartan celebrations, steeplechases, corporate and other important events.
 The band loves to entertain their audiences!
 They consider it an honor to play for departing and returning military units.
-They were the first pipe band to appear at a Super Bowl game, performing the National Anthem with singer Faith Hill at Super Bowl XXXIV in Atlanta.
-The band has performed in Edinburgh, Scotland, at the Millennium Piping Festival in 2000 and the Pipe Fest 2005, and in the Tunes of Glory Parade on the Avenue of the Americas in NYC in 2002.
+The band has performed in festivals in Edinburgh, Scotland, marched in the Tunes of Glory Parade through NYC and performed on stage at the Fox Theater.

-The band is under the musical direction of Pipe Major Lisa Wight, Drum Sergeant Denise Duncan, and marching direction of Senior Drum Major Don Bogue.
+The band is under the musical direction of Pipe Major Lisa Wright, Drum Sergeant John Grove, and marching direction of Senior Drum Major Bill Frazer.
 In an effort to teach the public about Celtic culture and music, they offer free group bagpipe and drumming lessons for anyone interested in learning.
 Students at all levels are always welcome.